What are Audits and Why do you need one?

 - Project plan: A plan that includes all opportunities and takes budget, timeframe, and more into account to optimize your site to attract your target audience.

 Why Do You Need a Website Audit?

 Now that you know what is an audit, you might want to know why an auditis important for your company?
 Your website is the first thing your clients check out when they discover your business.
 This means that it often ends up as the first point of contact with a potential client and is what makes them decide if they want to know more about your services.
 Having an audit on your site will help streamline your sales and marketing funnels by aligning all your brand channels.
 It will help identify ways to bring and keep potential clients on your website to learn more about your business and what you can do for them.

 An audit will assist your business with marketing strategies and goals in a way that takes the pressure off of you.
 The audit will organize the findings and provide a detailed plan to improve and increase your conversions.

 Online marketing is fast paced, and always changing.
 Businesses need to be constantly adjusting their messaging and strategies to keep up and stay top of mind.
 A website audit every 12-18 months will keep your business up to date and useful to your marketing goals.

 What is a Marketing Audit and Why do you need one?

-Marketing audits will also evaluate your marketing goals, objectives, strategies, and principles to identify your problem areas and opportunities to improve.
+By carrying out a marketing business audit process you will also evaluate your marketing goals, objectives, strategies, and principles to identify your problem areas and opportunities to improve.
 The end goal is to create an easy-to-follow marketing plan of action that will enhance your marketing activities, and therefore your businesses’ marketing performance.